galaxyproject/planemo/README.rst

 download the [toolname].toolshed.tar.gz file and unarchive it into that extra tools path.
 These tools will appear in the Galaxy served by planemo along with the ToolFactory tool itself.

+For dedicated ToolFactory access, the `ToolFactory Docker <https://github.com/fubar2/toolfactory-galaxy-docker>`__ container offers persistence and has an inbuilt toolshed so new tools can be installed back to the Galaxy for additional testing once they pass the inbuilt test.
+It is based on `the stable Galaxy docker <https://github.com/bgruening/docker-galaxy-stable>`__ and also uses Planemo under the hood.

 ---------
 Tool Shed